 Several factors influence the amount of customs duties and taxes you must pay for a shipment:

-HS Code: The product type is classified using the HS code.
-Customs officials use this commodity code to quickly identify the goods and to apply any applicable taxes and duties.
+The product type is classified using the HS code.
+This commodity code is used by customs officials to swiftly determine what is being transported and to apply applicable taxes, tariffs, and regulations.

-International Trade Agreements: Trade agreements between countries may have an impact on the amount of taxes and levies applied to a shipment.
+The amount of taxes and levies on a shipment might be influenced by international trade agreements between countries.
 If you’re transporting goods between countries that have a trade agreement, you might be able to get them duty-free or at a discounted rate.

 It’s important to have proper information about a shipment’s total costs when transporting items internationally.
-Also, there may be additional charges associated with your shipping, such as:
+Other costs that may be applied to your shipment along the process can include:

-Carrier fees: These are the costs of transporting your goods from point A to point B. Many of the below-listed services are ones that carriers can offer, allowing for the charging of all duties, taxes, and other fees in addition to the carrier fees.
+These are the costs of transporting your goods from point A to point B. Many of the services listed below can be provided by carriers, allowing all duties, taxes, and other costs to be charged in addition to the carrier fees.

-Insurance: To protect your goods in the event that they get lost or damaged during the transportation.
-This is accessible through your carrier or separating.
+To protect your items in the event that they are lost or damaged while in transit.
+This is accessible through your carrier or separately.